 Bellevue College has established policies covering Copyright and the Right of Fair Use and Digital Copyright Safeguards for Students so that students, faculty, and staff members have a basic understanding of their responsibilities when using campus equipment and the network.
-This page outlines some basic information important for you to know to protect yourself from legal liability.
+This page outlines some basic information important campus technology users should to know in order to protect yourself from legal liability.

-It is a violation of federal law and college policy to share and/or distribute copyrighted materials without the permission of the copyright holder.
+It is a violation of federal law and college policy for any campus technology user to share and/or distribute copyrighted materials without the permission of the copyright holder.
 Violators are subject to civil and criminal prosecution, as well as college sanctions as specified in the Digital Copyright Safeguards for Students policy.

-Bellevue College can readily identify individuals using the college network, whether using a college-owned computer or a personally-owned computer—computer use at the college is NOT anonymous.
+Bellevue College can readily identify individuals who are using the college network, whether they are using a college-owned computer or a personally-owned computer.
+NO computer use at the college is anonymous.

 To protect the college and network users from further culpability under federal copyright law or college policy, the college will immediately disable network access for any user or device for which a complaint of copyright infringement has been received.
 This disconnection will continue until the complaint can be resolved.

 Internal resolution of the complaint may require reconfiguring and/or removal of all P2P software from the computer used before access to the network is restored, and may also result in a college disciplinary review.
 In such a review, the full range of Bellevue College disciplinary sanctions is available, including:

 Internal actions taken by the college to remedy a violation does not preclude the copyright holder from seeking civil and/or criminal prosecution for copyright infringement under state, local, or federal statutes.
 The federal law specifies that violators can be liable for: